The Keystone Research Center was created to broaden public discussion on strategies to achieve a more prosperous and

 Established in 1996, Keystone operates through the collaborative efforts of Pennsylvania citizens drawn from academia, labor, religious, and business organizations.
 Rather than simply outlining Pennsylvania’s problems, the Keystone Research Center is dedicated to using research and collaboration to propose workable policy alternatives.

 While some research organizations focus on building abstract models divorced from socioeconomic reality, Keystone grounds its work in the knowledge and experience of managers, workers, and others who are active participants in the economy.
 Careful case studies combined with quantitative analysis lead to practical recommendations for creating a better Pennsylvania.

 Over the two decades, the Keystone Research Center has become a leading source of independent analysis of Pennsylvania’s economy and public policy.

 Launched formally in 2007, the Pennsylvania Budget and Policy Center (PBPC) is a nonpartisan, statewide policy research project of the Keystone Research Center that provides independent, credible analysis on state tax, budget, and related policy matters with attention to the impact of policy proposals on working individuals and families.

 PBPC’s vision is that all Pennsylvania taxpayers will enjoy a system of taxation that is fair and progressive and that raises sufficient revenue to provide quality public services and economic prosperity.

 PBPC provides information and analysis on short-term budget, policy, and revenue proposals as well as long-term trends and challenges.

-PBPC is part of a national network of similar organizations that exist in over half the states as part of the State Priorities Partnership coordinated by the Washington, D.C.-based Center on Budget and Policy Priorities.
+PBPC is part of a national network of similar organizations that exist in more than half the states as part of the State Priorities Partnership coordinated by the Washington, D.C.-based Center on Budget and Policy Priorities.